East End of London: Cockney identity

 Despite a negative image among outsiders, the people of the area take pride in the East End and in their Cockney identity.
 The term Cockney has loose geographic and linguistic definitions with blurring between the two.
-In practice people from all over the East End, the wider East London area and sometimes beyond, identify as Cockneys; some of these use the Cockney dialect to some degree and others not.
+In practice people from all over the East End, the wider East London area and beyond (the dispersal of East Londoners is known as Cockney Diaspora), identify as Cockneys; including people who use the Cockney dialect and some that don't.

 A traditional definition is that to be a Cockney, one had to be born within the sound of Bow Bells, situated on Cheapside.
 The eastern topography is mostly low lying, a factor which combines with the strength and regularity of the prevailing wind, blowing from west-south-west for three quarters of the year, to carry the sound further to the east, and more often.
 In the 19th century the sound would have been heard as far away as Stamford Hill, Leyton and Stratford, but modern noise pollution means that the bells can only be heard as far as Shoreditch.

 The Cockney dialect has lexical borrowings from Yiddish, Romani, and costermonger slang, and a distinctive accent that includes T-glottalization, a loss of dental fricatives, diphthong alterations, the use of rhyming slang and other features.
 The accent is said to be a remnant of early English London speech, strongly influenced by the traditional Essex dialect, and modified by the many immigrants to the area.
 Cockney English is spoken widely in the East End, other areas of East London and in many traditionally working-class areas across London.

 The position of the Cockney dialect in London has been weakened by the promotion of Received Pronunciation (RP) in the 20th century, and by the scale of migration to London.
 This has included both gentrifying domestic migration (RP speakers) and the scale of international migration.
 Conversely, out-migration from East London has spread the Cockney dialect beyond the capital.

 The Cockney dialect taken beyond London is sometimes referred to as Estuary English, heavily influenced by Cockney and named after the Thames Estuary area where the movement of East Londoners to south Essex and to a lesser extent parts on north Kent led it to be most widely spoken.
 Within London Cockney speech is, to a significant degree, being replaced by Multicultural London English, a form of speech with a significant Cockney influence.

 By tradition any child born at sea was considered a parishioner of Stepney (the parish covered most of the East End at one time), and could claim Poor Relief there.
 They might, by extension, also be called an East-ender.
 The maritime association is remembered in the old rhyme: